AnarchistsPrime (ACP) Price Down 79.4% This Week

 About AnarchistsPrime

 Multiple Algorithms hashing algorithm.
-It launched on March 24th, 2015.
+Its launch date was March 24th, 2015.
 AnarchistsPrime’s total supply is 4,394,874 coins.
+AnarchistsPrime’s official website is www.anarchistsprime.info.
 AnarchistsPrime’s official Twitter account is @anarchistsprime.
-The official website for AnarchistsPrime is www.anarchistsprime.info.

 AnarchistsPrime can be traded on these cryptocurrency exchanges: CoinExchange.
-It is usually not currently possible to purchase alternative cryptocurrencies such as AnarchistsPrime directly using U.S. dollars.
-Investors seeking to acquire AnarchistsPrime should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+It is usually not presently possible to purchase alternative cryptocurrencies such as AnarchistsPrime directly using US dollars.
+Investors seeking to acquire AnarchistsPrime should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase AnarchistsPrime using one of the aforementioned exchanges.

 Receive News & Updates for AnarchistsPrime Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for AnarchistsPrime and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.